Coinbase Cryptocurrency Exchange – 2022 Review

 Coinbase offers a comprehensive set of support pages aimed at supporting both new and experienced cryptocurrency pages.
 They have a considerable knowledge base and FAQ that answers most of the common questions that you may have, so be sure to check that out before getting in touch with support.

 In terms of customer support, you can contact Coinbase either via phone or email.
 Many customers report being dissatisfied with the level of service they get through both of these channels.
-In general, customer support seems to be half-hearted, with canned responses and unhelpful staff the norm.
+In general, the Coinbase support team seems to be half-hearted, with canned responses.
 Their service is so notably bad that they have an F rating on the Better Business Bureau (BBB) site, with hundreds of unanswered queries and complaints.

 A huge concern for many cryptocurrency enthusiasts is the fact that because Coinbase operates from the US, it is subject to Anti-Money Laundering (AML) and Know Your Customer (KYC) regulations.
 These practices are in place to prevent money laundering and other criminal practices.
 However, it also requires you to give away a large amount of information about yourself, including the last four digits of your social security number and proof of identification.